K-scope/K-scope/README_docker.md

 configured and running on the server.
 Consult sshd manual for your server OS.

-Substitute all absolute paths in your project source files with `#[remote_path]` and include these files into "Absolute paths in" list.
-Create a new Remote settings file with URL, port number, user name etc. necessary to login into the server with SSH.
+Substitute all absolute paths in your project source files with `#[remote_path]` and include these files into "Absolute paths in" list in Project Settings.
+Create a new Remote settings file with URL, port number, user name etc. necessary to login to the server with SSH.

-## 1i.
+## 2i.
 Use Docker container with Omni XMP compiler

 Start Docker container with command: